makma/fingerprintjs.com/content/blog/storing-anonymous-browsing-preferences-using-browser-fingerprinting.md

 The website now allows the user to toggle to dark mode.
 However, it does not remember what the user’s preference is, so refreshing the page will revert it back to light mode.

-In the last section of this tutorial, we’ll use FingerprintJS to retrieve the user’s fingerprint or `visitorID`.
+In the last section of this tutorial, we’ll use Fingerprint to retrieve the user’s fingerprint or `visitorID`.
 We will then send an API request to store that visitorID along with the user’s preferences.

-You’ll need to [sign up](https://dashboard.fingerprintjs.com/signup) for a FingerprintJS Pro account — it’s free for 10 days with unlimited API requests.
+You’ll need to [sign up](https://dashboard.fingerprintjs.com/signup) for a Fingerprint Pro account — it’s free for 10 days with unlimited API requests.

 We’ll first create the API.
 The endpoint will be in the format: `/api/user/:visitorId/:darkMode`.